Mock Theory Test

 A mock theory test is typically 50 random questions taken from the Highway Code.
-The questions test your knowledge of the handbook and the are designed to mimic the multiple choice section of the actual theory test.
+The questions test your knowledge of the handbook and are designed to mimic the multiple-choice section of the actual theory test.

 There are 14 official mock theory test categories and these cover everything from dealing with vulnerable road users, to spotting hazards and keeping your vehicle safe.
 The categories are comprehensive, they cover all theoretical aspects of learning to drive and the idea is to ensure that each learner driver is well prepared and aware of what to expect, in different traffic and road situations.
 The categories are as follows;

 Questions in this category deal with how alert you are as a driver.
 You will be tested on issues such as passing cyclists, dealing with low bridges, what to do when overtaking large vehicles and how you should respond to specific road markings.